-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2020 In Burundi, the country reports that RMNCAH essential services are being conducted as planned during the COVID-19 pandemic.
+COVID-19 guidelines are being respected while implementing the planned activities and all activities which were suspended have been resumed by respecting COVID-19 preventive measures.
+In Q3 2021, the country decentralized the RMNCAH scorecard to district level, conducted supervision including on the essential neonatal services implementation, sensitization meetings on reproductive health, a workshop on quantification of family planning products and a data quality and data validation workshop NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
 This includes prioritising key necessary catch-up activities Q4 2021 NTD interventions are being conducted whilst respecting COVID-19 preventive measures.
 Between April and June 2021, the country worked to prepare trachoma elimination and conducted a surveillance survey in three districts.
 The country also conducted a collection of blackflies in three districts hypoendemic to onchocerciasis (Nyanza Lac, Mutaho and Cankuzo) for an entomological study within the framework of onchocerciasis elimination mapping.
 MDA was conducted with Albendazole for children aged 1 to 14 throughout the country (47 health districts)